Improvised Explosive Devices

 In 2015, the Geneva Academy established a platform to address the thread, use and consequences of the worldwide employment of IEDs, and to advance the international agenda for countering them.

 Partners include the United Nations Institute for Disarmament Research (UNIDIR) and Action on Armed Violence (AOAV).
 An expert form Chatham House has also been participating, since the inception of the platform, in conceptualizing its substance.

 This platform is designed to bring together, via annual meetings, policymakers and practitioners from governments, international organizations, NGOs, the military, law enforcement and academia.
-It is recognized as a key coordination and information exchange tool on IEDs.

 Annual meetings of the platform are conducted under Villa Moynier Rules – more restrictive than the Chatham House Rule – to allow full cooperation and a higher degree of informality and interactivity among participants.